ghevia01/ghevia01/README.md

 ## About Me

-I'm a CS student from Puerto Rico graduating in May 2024.
+I'm a recent CS graduate.
 I love learning, developing, and contributing!
 I'm currently immersed in the world of DevOps and cloud computing.

 ## Quick Facts